Call of Duty: Black Ops: Reception

-Call of Duty: Black Ops received "generally positive" reviews, according to review aggregator Metacritic, except for the DS, where it received "mixed or average" reviews.
+Call of Duty: Black Ops received "generally positive" reviews, according to review aggregator website Metacritic, except for the DS, where it received "mixed or average" reviews.
 GameSpot awarded it 9.0 out of ten and wrote "Call of Duty: Black Ops bears the series' standard superbly, delivering an engrossing campaign and exciting competitive multiplayer."
-Edge magazine was less positive, giving it a 7/10, writing that "As polished and pretty and fun as Black Ops often is, it feels more like a yearly update than a sequel [which] isn't distinct from its predecessors in any important way".
+Edge was less positive, giving it a 7/10, writing that "As polished and pretty and fun as Black Ops often is, it feels more like a yearly update than a sequel [which] isn't distinct from its predecessors in any important way".
 Several reviewers also complained that the game felt too much like a rail shooter, with PC Gamer branding it "barely interactive".

 Reviewers also noted that the PC version of the game was buggy and had "a number of frustrating problems", including a lag in multiplayer modes which for some players rendered the game almost "unplayable".
 Players have also reported serious bugs with the PlayStation 3 version, including compatibility issues with 3D televisions.
 PC World magazine noted that user reviews of the game were much less positive than those of critics.
 As of November 12, 2010, three days after the release, PC, PS3, and Xbox 360 versions of the game held average user ratings of 3.1, 3.1, and 1.8 stars on Amazon.com, respectively (on a 1 to 5 scale), with many PC users complaining about lag, stuttering and bugs.